billcoury/unit-4-game/README.md

 Each ship has certain health and attack amounts.
 I also pieced together code that allows a special skill to be used every other turn.

 Unfortunately, i'm really struggling with layout.
-After days of debugging, i still can't figure out why i can't populate the Empire ships.
-I know it's a layout/format/col/row issue.
+After days of debugging, I know it's a layout/format/col/row issue.
 But i can't seem to find it.

 Will keep working on it.